rmushfiqur2/my_foobar_journey/readme.md

 ![Alt text](https://i.ibb.co/6s3Kh93/foobar-complete-3-sec.gif?raw=true "Title")

+One thing I forgot to mention: the problem starts with a Sci-Fi story.
+You are the central charcater of the plot.
+As the storyline advacnces, you are given more and more tasks for acheiving your goal in the Sci-Fi plot.
+Not to firighten you; at a stage of level 4, I was given a task which resulted into mass destruction of a planet according to the stroyline!

 ## _Expected types of problems_

 WIthin the entire challenge I had to solve total 9 problems from different domain.
 Foobar gives you enough time to read, learn and then implement.
 Many of the concepts here I learnt after getting the problem from foobar.